When you visit Miami, you'll find that the vibrant city offers endless possibilities.

 Leaving the city for a day can provide them with continued entertainment while also helping them cool down from all of the local excitement.

-There are also dozens of places outside of Miami that are more than worth your time.
+Dozens of places outside of Miami are more than worth your time.

 Days Trips Around Miami